apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_readme.md

 x.wait_to_read()
 ```

-You can open the `MKL_VERBOSE` flag by setting environment variable:
+You can get the verbose log output from mkl library by setting environment variable:
 ```
 export MKL_VERBOSE=1
 ```